The 'Cape-to-Cairo' flag of Cecil Rhodes CECIL RHODES The 'Cape-to-Cairo' flag of Cecil Rhodes

 In 1898 he joined Field Marshal Earl Kitchener’s Nile expedition as war correspondent for The Times.
 At the Battle of Omdurman on 2 September he was shot and severely wounded in the right arm.
 For his services during that campaign he was restored to the army active list.
 During the Second Boer War, Rhodes continued to work as a war correspondent.
 He was trapped for the duration in the Siege of Ladysmith and participated in the relief of Mafeking.

-In 1899, he was sued by a man named Burrows for falsely representing the purpose of the raid and therefore convincing him to participate in the raid, wherein he lost a legal His suit for £3000 in damages was successful.
+In 1899, Rhodes was sued by a man named Burrows for falsely representing the purpose of the raid and thereby convincing him to participate in the raid.
+Burrows was severely wounded and had to have his leg amputated.
+His suit for £3,000 in damages was successful..

 Thw Dundee Evening Telegraph on Friday 27 October 1905 published a small announcement about the...
 FUNERAL OF COL. RHODES.
 Simultaneously with the interment of the lato Colonel Francis William Rhodes at Dalham, near Newmarket, a special service in his memory was held this afternoon in St James’ Church, Piccadilly, London.
 The service was conducted by Canon M'Cormick, rector.
 There was a large congregation, including several public personages and a number of military officers who served in South Africa.